This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Hummingbird Cake

-These step-by-step photos and instructions are here to help you visualize how to make a mini hummingbird cake.
+These photos and instructions are here to help you visualize how to make a mini hummingbird cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Mix Dry Ingredients: In a medium bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.